Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

       ![Slide Credentials management through Open OnDemand (2)](https://462000265.lumidata.eu/2day-20241210/img/LUMI-2day-20241210-10-ObjectStorage/LUMIOCredentialsOODCreate_02.png){ loading=lazy }
     </figure>

     At the top of the screen there is an overview of currently configured remotes.
-This are actually the endpoints for `rclone`.
-Currently this is still empty as no remotes are configured for the user.
+These are actually the endpoints for `rclone`.
+In this example, this section is still empty as no remotes are configured for the user.
 Let's scroll down a bit:

     <figure markdown style="border: 1px solid #000">
       ![Slide Credentials management through Open OnDemand (3)](https://462000265.lumidata.eu/2day-20241210/img/LUMI-2day-20241210-10-ObjectStorage/LUMIOCredentialsOODCreate_03.png){ loading=lazy }